dataspace4health-lu/helm-data-contract/del/README.md

 Key Components:

 - Inbox: This is where all notifications related to the data transaction are logged by GX-DELS.
-- Contract (Target): The contract or agreement tied to the data transfer.
-Both the Data Provider and Data Consumer can reference this contract using GET/HEAD requests to ensure the transaction is compliant with the terms.
+- DCT: The contract or agreement tied to the data transfer.
+Both the Data Provider and Data Consumer can reference this contract using GET/HEAD requests to ensure the transaction is compliant with the terms.</br>
 ![Product Overview](docs/Sequence%20Diagram%20Detailed%20Interaction.png)

+### How Data Sending Works:
+1. **Does the Provider Push the Data?**
+    - One possibility is that the provider actively sends (or "pushes") the data to the consumer.
+2. **Does the Consumer Pull the Data?** (Most likely correct)
+    - A more likely scenario is that the consumer pulls the data from the provider when it is ready.
+3. **Could Both Methods Be Possible?**
+    - It's also possible that both pushing and pulling methods are used, depending on the use case.

+#### **If the Consumer Pulls the Data (Most Likely Scenario):**
+The main question here is: **How does the consumer know when the data is ready to pull?**
+The answer lies in a notification system.
+- Notification System:
+    - The provider sends a notification when the data is ready.
+    - The consumer listens for this notification, and as soon as it receives the notification, it pulls the data from the provider.

+Example Workflow (Pull with Notification):
+1. Consumer Pulls Data:
+    - The consumer periodically checks or waits for a notification from the provider.
+2. Provider Sends Notification:
+    - When the provider is ready with the data, it sends a notification to the consumer.
+3. Consumer Receives Notification:
+    - Once the notification is received, the consumer pulls the data from the provider.
+In this case, there's no need for the provider to receive further notifications once the data is pulled.

 The two main functions of the Gaia-X Service Instance (GX-SI) GX-DELS are: